x0000000001/Advent-of-code/2022/README.md

 # README

-Days that were hard to solve or required some interesting algorithms have README :
+Days that were hard to solve or required some interesting algorithms have a README :

 * 15
 * 16